10 Best Sports Compression Socks Reviewed

 Sock not high enough

-The Thirty48 Graduated Compression sock are made from a premium anti bacterial nylon material.
+The Thirty48 Graduated Compression socks are made from a premium antibacterial nylon material.
 They deliver graduated compression to fast track oxygen and nutrients to the lower leg as lactic acid is being removed.Read more

 The Thirty48 Graduated Compression has minimal thickness but maximum protection and durability.
-It will stretch to absorb the unique contours of your foot and will stay tight tight throughout your game, without feeling uncomfortable.
-You get built in moisture wicking capability and odor resistance to prevent discomfort.
+It will stretch to absorb the unique contours of your foot and will stay tight throughout your game, without feeling uncomfortable.
+You get built-in moisture-wicking capability and odor resistance to prevent discomfort.